Patrick Zabi

-Eloge Patrick Zabi Gueu (born 24 September 2006), also known as Zabi La Magie, is an Ivorian professional footballer who plays as a midfielder for club Reims.
+Eloge Patrick Zabi Gueu (born 24 September 2006), also known as Zabi La Magie, is an Ivorian professional footballer who plays as a midfielder for French club Paris FC.

 Career

 A youth product of the Ivorian club Ivoire FC and well-known 6-a-side footballer in the Ivory Coast, Zabi signed with Reims on 7 January 2025, and was assigned to their reserves.
 He made his senior and professional debut for Reims as a substitute in a 2–1 Ligue 1 loss to Nantes on 2 February 2025.

+On 5 February 2026, it was announced that Zabi would sign for Paris FC for a €25 million fee in the summer.